-There were no employees who are substantial shareholders of the Company, or immediate family members of any Director, the CEO or substantial shareholder of the Company, and whose remuneration exceeded S\$100,000 in FY2023.
+There were no employees who are substantial shareholders of the Company and are immediate family members of a Director, the CEO or a substantial shareholder of the Company, and whose remuneration exceeded S\$100,000 in FY2022.

-There were no termination of any Directors and Key Management Personnel during FY2023.
+There were no termination of any Directors and Key Management Personnel during FY2022.